 This Seaweed and Cucumber Face Mask is created by emulsifying oils with water, and then adding a mixture of dry ingredients like sea clay and spirulina powder.

 The oils in this mask were chosen for their light texture and nourishing properties.
-Cucumber seed oil is an excellent moisturizer and absorbs quickly.
+Squalane oil is an excellent moisturizer and absorbs quickly.
 The seaweed extract is dispersed in fractionated coconut oil, which is also light on the skin.
 They leave the skin feeling hydrated but not oily.

 The mixture of kaolin clay and sea clay create a thick but spreadable texture that is not overly drying.
 This mask is good for normal and combination skin.
 If you have dry skin, you can use less clay as shown in the Lavender Face Mask.
 If you have oily skin, increase the amount of clay as shown in the Pumpkin & Clay Face Mask.